TriumphLLC/Blend4Web/deploy/doc/en/_sources/outdoor_rendering.txt

 Setting up the Textures
 .......................

-*Influence > Color*
-    Texture color influence factor.
-The default value is 1.0.

 *Water Foam > UV Frequency*
     Oscillation frequency of the animated UV coordinates.
 The default value is (1.0, 1.0).